One killed as Islamist students and police clash in Cairo

 State-run newspaper Al-Ahram said security forces fired teargas to disperse pro-Brotherhood students who were preventing their classmates from entering university buildings to take exams.

-Protesters threw rocks at police and set tires on fire to counter the teargas.
+Protesters threw rocks at police and set tyres on fire to counter the teargas.
 Al-Ahram quoted a health ministry official as saying that one student had been killed and five injured.

 Police arrested 101 students for possession of makeshift weapons including petrol bombs, the state news agency reported.
 Calm had been restored, and scheduled exams went ahead after the morning clashes.